 For 10 years Dr. Helfrich worked for a publicly-traded, student housing development and management firm having earned numerous performance awards for revenue generation, budget management, and overall property management.
-He trained national colleagues on how to effectively foster and lead the relationship between campus administrators and the management firm.
+He trained colleagues from around the country on how to effectively foster relationships between campus administrators and management firm representatives.

 He is also a guest blogger on Brailsford & Dunlavey’s P3 Higher Ed Resource Center as well as the Huffington Post College and the Student Affairs Collective.
 He was awarded the 2014 Outstanding Experienced Professional Award (10+ Years) from ACPA’s Commission of Housing & Residence Life at the 2014 National Convention in Indianapolis, IN.
 He has been published in the Journal of College Student Development, Student Leader Magazine, Campus Activities Programming Magazine, and has been a consultant, training module developer, and writer for various colleges & universities, online companies, and higher education organizations, such as ResLife.net, StudentAffairs.com, and the Pennsylvania State System of Higher Education (PASSHE).